 Cover your doll’s face with the two ingredient mold and leave it to set for about an hour.
 Make sure you squish it into all the crevices so you can get as much detail as possible.
 You can see in the piccy below that even Sebastian’s little nostrils came out nicely after the de-molding 😀 That’s what you want.

 Place the molded form over the hole you made earlier and use some duct tape to hold it in place and seal any gaps.

 Mix up some cement and pour it inside the mold.
 You can also use plaster of paris if you don’t have any cement, but you will need to seal it before placing the wood nymph outside.

 Once the cement or plaster of paris has set, gently remove the mold to reveal the wood nymph garden ornament.

 I would love to know what you think of the little wood nymph.
-Is it something you would make for your garden?
+Would you repurpose an old doll to make a wood nymph?

 For your convenience I’ve added some links so you don’t have to struggle to find some of the goodies we used.
 Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry, it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials for you 😉

 And as always, wishing you a beautiful week filled with magical moments.

 P.S.
 If you’re keen to make something similar on a big scale, then you’ll love this tutorial for creating a Spirit of the Forest wreath.